-This is offset by available financial resources, which increased during the period under review, despite the dividend payments in May and December 2021.
-Compared to year-end 2020, excess capital rose, whilst the internal capital adequacy ratio (defined as the ratio of available financial resources to diversified economic capital) also increased.
+This was offset by available financial resources, which declined during the period under review.
+In addition to the dividend payment made in May 2022, the exclusion of the additional equity instruments (AT1 capital) from financial resources and the negative development of hidden reserves/encumbrances were responsible for this decline.
+Compared to year-end 2021, excess capital declined.
+The internal capital adequacy ratio (defined as the ratio of available financial resources to diversified economic capital) increased slightly.
 Overall, the Bank's risk-bearing capacity at the reporting date was demonstrated for the economic perspective as well.